CSE2307SP26/project-vigneshmustafaporter/README.md

 1. A bank customer should be able to have password protected accounts.
 (Mustafa)
 2. A bank teller should be able to approve and/or deny customer transactions.
 (Mustafa)
 3. A bank account should have an account name to differentiate it.
 (Porter)
-4. A bank admin should be able to freeze a bank account.
+4. A bank admin should be password protected with a password set on first use.
 (Porter)
 5. A bank user should be able to reopen his/her closed account.
 (Birch)
 6. A bank user should be able to rename an existing account.
 (Birch)
 7. A user should be able to create a finanical profile after answering questions(income, monthly debt, etc) (Vignesh)